PaRCE: Probabilistic and Reconstruction-based Competency Estimation for CNN-based Image Classification: Analysis of PaRCE Score

 Student-Teacher Feature Pyramid Matching is consistently the fastest method, maintaining the same low average computation time across all datasets.
 It does not perform particularly well for the lunar or speed datasets but performs better across a number of metrics for the park dataset, achieving the highest AUROC scores and lowest FPRs.

 Our method, PaRCE, scores best across the majority of metrics for the lunar and speed datasets.
 For the lunar dataset, it achieves the highest or second highest KS distances, highest AUROC scores, and lowest FPRs.
 For the speed dataset, it achieves the highest KS distances, highest AUROCs, and second lowest FPRs.
 Along with DRAEM, it is one of only two methods with a consistent score range.
 Unlike other methods, it outputs intuitive probability scores that tend to be around one for familiar pixels and below one for unfamiliar pixels.
 Despite its success on the lunar and speed datasets, like most other methods, it performs quite poorly for the park dataset.
-This reduction in performance may be due to ambiguity in manually identifying familiar and unfamiliar regions in OOD images for this dataset or limitations of the simple Felzenszwalb algorithm \cite{felzenszwalb_efficient_2004} in segmenting these more complex and detailed images.
+This reduction in performance is likely due to limitations of the simple Felzenszwalb algorithm \cite{felzenszwalb_efficient_2004} in segmenting these more complex images.